Workflows Rules in Salesforce

 - Distinguished Name: This will automatically show up based on your description.

-- Recipients: Decide who should receive which recipients.
+- Recipients: Decide who should receive what.

 After filling in all the details, click on Save.